Sable Alley: Our full report

-Medical care: The nearest doctor is in Maun.
-All management and guides are first-aid trained and medical evacuation is available in case of emergency.
-There is a nurse on call (via radio) 24 hours a day.
-Please note that it is only possible to fly out of camp during daylight hours as the bush airstrips do not have any lighting at night.
+- The nearest doctor is in Maun.
+All management and guides are first-aid trained and there is a nurse on call (via radio) 24 hours a day.
+Medical evacuation is available in case of emergency, but please note that it is only possible to fly out of camp during daylight hours as the bush airstrips do not have any lighting at night.

-Security measures: Guests are escorted to their rooms after dark as dangerous wildlife is known to wander through the camp.
+- Guests are escorted to their rooms after dark as dangerous wildlife is known to wander through the camp.
 A safety briefing is given on arrival.
-'Fog horns' are provided in the rooms to attract attention in case of emergency.
+“Fog horns” are provided in the chalets to attract attention in case of emergency.

-Fire safety: There is a fire break near the camp and a fire hose outside each room.
+- There is a firebreak near the camp and a fire extinguisher outside each chalet.

-Laundry facilities: A laundry service will be included at Sable Alley.
-Laundry will be collected in the morning and usually returned the same day, weather permitting.
-Washing powder will be provided in the room for guests to wash their smalls, which will not be handled by the staff.
+- A laundry service is included at Sable Alley.
+Laundry is collected in the morning and usually returned the same day, weather permitting.
+Washing powder is provided in the bathroom for you to wash smalls, which, for cultural reasons, will not be handled by the staff.

-Accepted payment on location: Visa and MasterCard are accepted, as are cash payments in US dollars, euros, GB sterling, South African rand and Botswanan pula.
+- Visa and Mastercard are accepted, as are cash payments in US dollars, euros, GB sterling, South African rand and Botswanan pula.

 Other lodges in Moremi Game Reserve